 Cholesterol levels are a risk factor for coronary heart diseases, which are the leading cause of death worldwide.
-However, there is much we can do to protect ourselves, and studies show that cholesterol levels tend to be lower in vegans than in the rest of the population.
+However, there is a lot we can do to protect ourselves, and studies show that cholesterol levels tend to be lower in vegans than in the rest of the population.

 “A 10% decrease in total blood cholesterol levels can reduce the incidence of heart disease by as much as 30%.“Centers for Disease Control and Prevention (CDC)